Vietnam.vn - Nền tảng quảng bá Việt Nam

 The accumulation of oxygen in the atmosphere is thought to have facilitated the diversification of eukaryotes.
 However, molecular time estimates for the last common ancestor of eukaryotes are determined to predate this event.

-There are two main theories about how life on Earth is grouped.
+There are two main hypotheses about the grouping of life on Earth.
 The first is the three-domain theory, which divides organisms into bacteria, archaea, and eukaryotes.

 Archaea are single-celled organisms that are similar in size and structure to bacteria but have a different molecular structure.